This Homemade Pineapple Upside-Down Cake features a caramelized pineapple topping and an incredibly buttery, moist cake.

 - In a large mixing bowl, whisk together the flour, baking powder, and salt.
 Set aside.

-- In a separate bowl, beat the butter, granulated sugar, and brown sugar with an electric mixer until light and fluffy (about 4-5 minutes).
-Add the eggs one at a time, mixing until just combined.
-Mix in the vanilla extract and sour cream until well combined, making sure to stop and scrape down the sides of the bowl as needed.
+- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a handheld mixer, cream the butter, granulated sugar, and brown sugar together until light and fluffy (about 4-5 minutes).
+Mix in the eggs, one at a time, until fully combined.
+Then, mix in the vanilla extract and sour cream until well combined, making sure to stop and scrape down the sides of the bowl as needed.

 - With the mixer on low speed, mix in the dry ingredients in three additions, alternating with the milk and pineapple juice.